Eat & Drink | Best Sonoma Valley Restaurants

 $$$$ | 1325 Broadway, Sonoma (in the Lodge at Sonoma)

-New “tavern” from iconic restaurateur Michael Mina, with a solid assortment of fresh Pacific Coast oysters, shrimp and fish plus wood-fired vegetables, pizzas and meats.
+A wine country “tavern” from iconic restaurateur Michael Mina, with a solid assortment of fresh Pacific Coast oysters, shrimp, caviar, and fish plus wood-fired vegetables, pizzas and pasture-raised meats.

 From the Hearth | Glen Ellen Star